Dedicated, Compassionate, and Talented!

 Jen Jones, Project Coordinator

-Jen has been advocating for animals and animal rights for almost 30 years.
+Jen has been advocating for animals and animal rights for over 30 years.
 Her day job is working in fundraising technology for a large non-profit organization, but she gets her soul fulfilled by volunteering at HEEFS.

 When HEEFS opened its doors in 2015, Jen signed up to help immediately.
 She loves getting down and dirty, keeping the barns tidy and residents fed, but also cleans up nicely to be a tour guide to Sanctuary visitors.
 Jen also lends her considerable experience to helping execute various projects.